-It was amazing how these two guys were so helpful to me.
-Why would they help me? – I asked myself in my hotel room.
-The day after, I went looking for them, as I knew I could find these guys at the same corner every day.
-They told me it was important for them that I get to know the country better and see the place where the world’s most expensive gem is being excavated.
+Emerson & Charilaos told me they found it important for me to get to know the country better and see the place where the world’s most expensive gem is being excavated.
 They know their country is corrupt and has a lot of challenges.
 There’s a lot of poverty, but they hope their country can change and become a better place on earth.
 They hope the future for their children will look better.
-They hope with awareness from Westerns to get more attention to the country, as they do not trust their government.
+They hope with awareness from Westerns to get more attention to the country.
 They are both from Kono’s diamond district but they got disabled due to poliovirus at a very young age.

 How is it possible that it is still one of the poorest countries in the world with tons of diamonds in the soil?